What is Social Impact Investing?

 • Religious institutions

-As you can see, impact investing can offer benefits both socially and financially to a number of different people and groups.
+As you can see, impact investing can benefit a number of different people and groups, both socially and financially.

 Do Social Impact Investments Perform Financially?

-According to GIIN’s 2020 Annual Impact Investor Survey, impact investors have differing return expectations, with most pursuing competitive, market-rate returns.
-However, some may intentionally invest to get below-market returns, based on their strategy and specific objectives.
+According to GIIN’s 2020 Annual Impact Investor Survey, impact investors have differing return expectations.
+Most pursue competitive, market-rate returns.
+However, some may intentionally invest to get below-market returns based on their strategy and specific objectives.

 Infographic Highlighting - Do Impact Investments Perform Financially

-Results of the Impact Investor Survey show a break down of targeted financial returns.
-In other words, the rate of return the investment is seeking.
-67 percent go for a risk-adjusted, market rate return.
-With 18 percent below market, but closer to market rate.
-And 15 percent below market and closer to capital preservation.
+The Impact Investor Survey results show a breakdown of targeted financial returns, in other words, the rate of return the investment is seeking.
+67 percent go for a risk-adjusted, market-rate return, 18 percent below market but closer to market rate, and 15 percent below market and closer to capital preservation.

-Participants of the survey reported that the performance of their portfolio met or exceeded expectations, both socially, environmentally and financially.
+The survey participants reported that their portfolio’s performance met or exceeded expectations, both socially, environmentally, and financially.
 This was true across new markets, developed markets, and the market as a whole.

 3 Examples of Social Impact Investing Around the World

-As mentioned above, there is a wide offering of impact investments that, not only produce positive social and/or environmental impacts, but produce financial returns as well.
+As mentioned above, there is a wide offering of impact investments that produce positive social and/or environmental impacts and financial returns.
 Here are three examples of impact investing:

 1- Investor: Gray Ghost DOEN Social Ventures Coöperatief.
 Investee: Beam Money Private Limited

-Gray Ghost was established to produce capital to come up with technologies that serve underserved populations.
+Gray Ghost was established to produce capital for technologies that serve underserved populations.
 Beam is an Indian mobile payment company that allows people to make electronic payments without a bank account.

 2- Investor: Calvert Foundation.
 Investee: Craft3

-The Calvert Foundations goal is investing to increase capital into disadvantaged communities.
+The Calvert Foundation’s goal is to invest more capital into disadvantaged communities.
 Craft3 is a nonprofit, non-bank community development financial institution hoping to build economic, ecological, and family resilience throughout the Pacific Northwest of the United States.

 3- Investor: FMO.
 Investee: Clean Energy

-FMO is a Dutch development bank investing to improve lives and livelihoods around the world, including food, water, and energy.
-Clean Energy or CE is a “special purpose vehicle” exclusively to fund the construction of Mongolia’s first wind farm.
+FMO is a Dutch development bank investing to improve lives and livelihoods worldwide, including food, water, and energy.
+Clean Energy, or CE, is a “special purpose vehicle” exclusively to fund the construction of Mongolia’s first wind farm.

-If you are interested in exploring more impact investment profiles across different sectors, visit here.
+To explore more impact investment profiles across different sectors, visit the GIIN here.

 How Big is the Impact Investing Market?